Kunal0004/Sir-Chip/README.md

 ###  Hello.
-I'am Kunal, I mainly programme in Python - I'am learning Javascript and occasionally in programme in lua.
+I'am Kunal, I mainly programme in Python - I'am learning Javascript and occasionally I programme in lua.

 🛠 - Working on: **Sync.**